Writing a Mystery Novel

-If your story has a detective known for being efficient, introduce flaws like personal conflicts, maybe a personality that is not completely likeable, or a certain setting which restricts them from investigating with complete freedom (a lot of crime mysteries have detectives going to a small town where everyone knows each other and is suspicious of the outsider).
+If your story has a detective known for being efficient, introduce flaws.
+The flaws can be personal conflicts, maybe a personality that is not completely likeable.
+It can be a certain setting which restricts them from investigating with complete freedom (a lot of crime mysteries have detectives going to a small town where everyone knows each other and is suspicious of the outsider).
 If your protagonist is not a detective but a regular person, usually the relative of the victim, have them go through sudden changes like suspecting a close friend or family.
 Do not hesitate to take your character on a roller-coaster ride.

 Which Mystery Are You?